facebookresearch/schedule_free/README.md

   optimizer.eval()
   with torch.no_grad():
     for batch in itertools.islice(train_loader, 50):
-      self.model(batch)
+      model(batch)
   model.eval()
 ```
 This will replace the `training_mean`/`training_var` cache (which is updated in each forward pass when in model.train() mode) with values calculated at $x$ instead of $y$.
 Using PreciseBN will also avoid this issue.

  - Many code bases use additional features that may not be compatible without additional changes.
 For instance, if the parameters are cached in fp16, the cached versions will need to be updated manually to ensure the correct $x$ sequence is used for evaluation, not the $y$ sequence.
 Some GradScalers do this.
  - Training is more sensitive to the choice of $\beta$ than you may expect from standard momentum.
-Our default of $0.9$ works on most problems but it may be necessary to increase the value to $0.95$ or $0.98$ particually for very long training runs.
+Our default of $0.9$ works on most problems but it may be necessary to increase the value to $0.95$ or $0.98$ particularly for very long training runs.
  - There is no need to use a learning rate scheduler, however the code is compatible with one.
  - Using learning rate warmup is recommended.
 This is supported through the `warmup_steps` parameter.
  - This method does require tuning - it won't necessarily out-perform a schedule approach without also tuning regularization and learning rate parameters.
  - For SGD, a learning rate 10x-50x larger than classical rates seems to be a good starting point.
- - For AdamW, learnings rates in the range 1x-10x larger than with schedule based approaches seem to work.
+ - For AdamW, learning rates in the range 1x-10x larger than with schedule-based approaches seem to work.
  - Our method can also be implemented as a wrapper around a base optimizer, where the momentum of the base optimizer is disabled.
-We didn't do that as PyTorch's Adam implementation would still allocate memory for it's momentum buffer `exp_avg` even if we don't use it.
+We didn't do that as PyTorch's Adam implementation would still allocate memory for its momentum buffer `exp_avg` even if we don't use it.

 # License
 See the [License file](/LICENSE).